Coping with Grief

 We would like to offer our sincere support to anyone coping with grief.
 Enter your email below for our complimentary daily grief messages.
 Messages run for up to one year and you can stop at any time.
 Your email will not be used for any other purpose.

-Mass of Christian Burial will take place at 10 a.m., Tuesday, October 17, 2023 at Holy Ghost Catholic Church in Jerseyville with Father Martin Smith officiating.
+Mass of Christian Burial will be held at 11 a.m., Tuesday, October 17, 2023 at Holy Ghost Catholic Church in Jerseyville with Father Martin Smith officiating.

-Memorials may be given to the Jersey Community Hospital Ambulance Association, in care of Crawford Funeral Home, 1308 State Highway 109, Jerseyville, IL 62052, who has been entrusted with arrangements.
+Memorials may be given to St. Francis/Holy Ghost Catholic School in Jerseyville, in care of Crawford Funeral Home, 1308 State Highway 109, Jerseyville, IL 62052, who has been entrusted with arrangements.

 Memories may be shared with the family by visiting www.crawfordfunerals.com